dotnet/docs/docs/core-concepts/dotnet-core.md

 .NET Core
 =========

 .NET Core is a general purpose development platform maintained by Microsoft and the .NET community on [GitHub](https://github.com/dotnet/core).
 It is cross-platform, supporting Windows, OS X and Linux and can be used in device, cloud and embedded/IoT scenarios.
-The supported Operating Systems (OS), CPUs and application scenarios will grow over time, provided by Microsoft, other companies and individuals.
+The [supported Operating Systems (OS)](https://github.com/dotnet/core/blob/master/roadmap.md), CPUs and application scenarios will grow over time, provided by Microsoft, other companies and individuals.

-The following characteritics best define .NET Core:
+The following characteristics best define .NET Core:

 - **Flexible deployment:** app-local or side-by-side user- or machine-wide installation.
 - **Cross-platform:** Runs on Windows, OS X and Linux; Can be ported to other OSes.